azimuth-cloud/.github/profile/README.md

       * Monitoring and system dashboards
       * Platform-specific interfaces such as [Jupyter Notebooks](https://jupyter.org/) and [Open OnDemand](https://openondemand.org/)
-  * Simplified interface for managing basic OpenStack resources:
+  * (Deprecated) Simplified interface for managing basic OpenStack resources:
     * Automatic detection of networking, with auto-provisioning of networks and routers if required.
     * Create, update and delete machines with automatic network detection.
     * Create, delete and attach volumes.